robdevops/dreadpi/README.md

 * The external_script filename can not contain most special shell characters.
 * Online APIs use hard coded URL prefixes.

-Because API keys are read/write, your config should not be world readable (and obviously not world writeable):
+Because API keys are read/write, and a potential privacy concern, your config should not be world readable (and obviously not world writeable):
 ````
 sudo chmod 600 dreadpi.cfg
 ````